hkjpotato/tiny-react/README.md

 ---

-This is just a fun world
+This is just a world of fun and magic :)